red-gold/ts-ui/README.md

   * [Sass](http://sass-lang.com/) CSS with superpowers.
 Sass boasts more features and abilities than any other CSS extension language out there.
   * [InversifyJS](http://inversify.io/) InversifyJS is a lightweight (4KB) inversion of control (IoC) container for TypeScript and JavaScript apps.
 A IoC container uses a class constructor to identify and inject its dependencies.
   * [create-react-app](https://github.com/facebook/create-react-app) Create React App is a tool built by developers at Facebook to help you build React applications.
 It saves you from time-consuming setup and configuration.
 You simply run one command and create react app sets up the tools you need to start your React project.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/Qolzam/react-social-network/tags).

 ## Author
   - Amir Movahedi